 [America, around 1860] A large country had come into being, but it was not a homogeneous one.
 Harvey Bergmann, the political journalist, observed these developments with great concern.

 The “house divided”

 In the North, farmers cultivated their own small estates and with agricultural workers, here manufacturing and industry flourished, also thanks to the many immigrants.
 Slavery was abolished.
 The industrialized states in the North, however, demanded tariffs to protect their products against imports of mass products from England.
-In the South, a few gentlemen owned huge plantations, on which hundreds of slaves worked.
+In the South, a few gentlemen owned gigantic plantations, on which hundreds of slaves worked.
 In the warm, humid climate especially cotton flourished.

 The tensions came to a head when the booming textile industry in Europe demanded more and more cotton, now “King Cotton” brought the plantation owners great wealth.
-To maintain that status quo, the South demanded free trade and no interference with slavery.
-The Missouri Compromise of 1820 allowed slaveholding south not north of the parallel 36°30′.
+To maintain current conditions, the South demanded free trade and no interference with slavery.
+The Missouri Compromise of 1820 allowed slave holding south not north of the parallel 36°30′.
 But what rule would apply for new states that joined the Union?

 Harvey Bergmann, the political journalist, watched these developments with concern.
 In the North, the abolitionist movement was gaining more weight.
 In 1852, Harriet Beecher Stowe’s novel “Uncle Tom’s Cabin’ was published, in which she decried slavery.
 One last time a compromise was found: the settlers of a new federal US states should decide.
 When 1854 Kansas and Nebraska came into the Union, both sides sent their followers to Kansas, and there were violent clashes.
 Kansas was not so far away.